This post covers the GST payment dates for 2023 and provides a guide to the GST/HST credit program in Canada.

 Also, you must have filed your income tax returns for the previous year and have a social insurance number.
-Even if you had no income, you must still file a tax returns to be eligible for the credit.
+Even if you had no income, you must still file a tax return to be eligible for the credit.

 If you don’t have a SIN but meet all the other eligibility conditions above, you may still be able to receive the GST/HST credit.

-Simply include a note explaining why you don’t have a SIN in your GST/HST application to CRA and include a copy of a document that proves your identity such as passport, a document issued by Immigration, Refugees and Citizenship Canada, driver’s license and so on.
+Simply include a note explaining why you don’t have a SIN in your GST/HST application to CRA and include a copy of a document that proves your identity such as a passport, a document issued by Immigration, Refugees and Citizenship Canada, driver’s license and so on.